-This is a one component state of the art chemically hydrolysing silyl acrylate antifouling coating.
-It provides excellent fouling protection and incomparable hull performance.
+This is a one component hydrolysing silyl acrylate antifouling coating.
+It provides excellent fouling protection and very good hull performance.
 This is achieved through highly predictable and stable self polishing characteristics reducing hull deterioration, friction and speed loss.
-The initial smooth surface provides a very good out of dock performance.
-To be used as finish coat in immersed environments only.
-It can be applied at sub zero surface temperatures.
+The initial smooth surface provides a good out of dock performance.
+Compliant with IMO Antifouling System Convention AFS/CONF/26.